BU-Spark/ml-herbarium/README.md

 module load tesseract/4.1.3
 ```
 `ctrl+x` then return to save and exit

+Note: If you are not using the SCC, you will need to install the above dependencies manually.
 ### Create virtual environment for dependency management
 `python3 -m venv .env`
 ### Activate virtual env